rhpds/ocp-cluster-addons/README.md

 # OCP Cluster Addons

-Collection of addons for OpenShift Container Platform.
+Collection of addons for the OpenShift Container Platform.